-Other manual processes such as scanning paper invoices, manually keying data and printing and signing paper checks are also listed as major pain points.
+Other manual processes such as scanning paper invoices, manually keying data, and printing and signing paper checks are also listed as major pain points.
 These tasks are both inefficient and lacking in value.

 Benefits of Accounts Payable Automation

-Quicker approval of invoices:
+1. Quicker approval of invoices

 Through accounts payable automation, invoice lifecycles are dramatically reduced.
 Invoices can be approved anytime, anywhere on any device, leading to improved supplier relations and cost savings for the organization.

-Increased visibility over the entire AP process:
+3. Increased visibility over the entire AP process

 One of the biggest pain points of operating under a manual accounts payable process is a lack of visibility.
-Through accounts payable automation, however, finance leaders can track outstanding liabilities and audit the entire AP process in real-time.
+Through accounts payable automation, however, finance leaders can track outstanding liabilities and audit the entire AP process in real time.

-Lower Processing Costs:
+4. Lower Processing Costs

 Barriers to Accounts Payable Automation Buy-In

 Often, CFOs are also of the opinion that current processes are working just fine and that there will be no return on investment.
-After all, there are costs attached to implement accounts payable software.
+After all, there are costs attached to implementing accounts payable software.